Manohar-mata/NetworkSecurity/README.md

 The **Model Evaluation Component** assesses the model's performance using metrics such as accuracy, precision, recall, and F1-score.
 Models meeting predefined criteria are marked for deployment.

 ### 6. Model Deployment
-The **Model Pusher Component** deploys the accepted model using AWS services:
+The **Model Pusher Component** deploys the accepted model using:
-- **S3 Buckets**: For storing model artifacts and related files.
-- **ECR Repository**: For managing Docker images.
-- **EC2 Instances**: For hosting and running the deployed model.
+- **AWS Services**: S3 Buckets for storing model artifacts, ECR Repository for managing Docker images, and EC2 Instances for hosting and running the deployed model.
+- **CI/CD Pipelines**: GitHub Actions for automating and streamlining the deployment process.

-Docker is used to containerize the application for seamless deployment, ensuring consistency across environments.
+- **Docker**: For containerizing the application to ensure consistency across environments.

 ---